A personalized skincare routine with proven ingredients and steps is the only thing you need to get flawless skin!

 “A Product is only as good as its worst ingredient”

-If you have a “normal” to slightly dry skin type without having any special issues:
+If you have a “normal” to a slightly dry skin type without having any special issues:

 - This cleanser from The Ordinary will do just good for your skin.
 And, it’s very cheap.
 It’s clean, vegan, and cruelty-free.
 It does the job without stripping your skin.
 It contains some squalane oil, AHAs, and other moisturizing factors.